 Trails and beaches were overwhelmingly dog friendly.
 I only came across one no-dogs sign on the beach and it seemed to be for a short stretch that was part of a little resort area.

 One thing to keep in mind is that even though buses are generally dog-friendly within the country, they won’t allow you to take your pooch on a cross-border trip to Estonia.
-So if you’re heading to Tallinn, you’ll need to find a non-bus option (the train is what we went with).
+So if you’re heading to Tallinn, you’ll need to find a non-bus option (the train is what we went with) or you’ll need to stop in Valga (the border town), walk across the physical border and re-board another bus.

 Now, to you: Have you taken a dog to Latvia?
 What was your experience?
 Anything I left out?